 Over the first phase of the project, EVS and collaborators have performed beamline tests on more than a hundred dust samples provided by university collaborators from Rutgers, Georgia Tech, Amity University, University of Hawaii, and University of Paris.
 These samples were collected from seven locations: the Southern Ocean, the Mediterranean, the Atlantic Ocean, Hawaii, Bermuda, Patagonia, and India.
 They represent a wide range of dust aerosol characteristics from different source regions and remote oceans.
 To date, we have analyzed the chemical information for a few hundred individual dust particles.

 The focus of our current data analysis is the Saharan dust dataset, which includes aerosol samples collected at sites located in the Mediterranean, the Atlantic Ocean, and Bermuda.
 This dataset characterizes aerosol iron at different stages of atmospheric dust aerosol transport, as reflected in the wide range of observed iron solubility (from 0.41% to 8.9%) across the Atlantic Ocean.
 Iron solubility is also found to be higher in “aged” dust particles collected from the Atlantic Ocean and Bermuda, but with lower concentrations than the Mediterranean dust collected near Sahara.
 Nearly half of the aerosol iron in the Bermuda samples is made of iron sulfates, a minor component in original Sahara dust, and the formation of these iron sulfates has been shown to significantly enrich iron solubility.
 More importantly, strong evidence of reductive iron transformation is found in these samples, as well as indicators of the proton-induced reactions that are typically considered in atmospheric models.
 Because iron reduction reactions occur in different environments from acid processing, our study highlights the importance of modeling the reductive mechanism to capture variations in dust iron dissolution.
-A manuscript on the main findings of this study has been prepared for submission to the journal Geophysical Research Letters in 2015.
+A few manuscripts have been published on the main findings of this project:

 Related Research Areas